durlinlin/Catch-the-treasure/README.md

 # Controls

-Use 'ArrowLeft' and 'ArrowRight' Keys to move your character left and right.
+Use `ArrowLeft` and `ArrowRight` Keys to move your character left and right.
 Collect coins/diamonds while avoiding rocks/bombs.

 # Point system